mikemerin/MetroWeatherForecasts/README.md

 ---

 Using the FREE tab You can enter a zip code, city and state, or city and province/country and it will give you a formatted forecast.
-You can click the metric checkbox to output additional temperatures in Celcius and winds in KPH, useful for when forcasting clients in Canada, Mexico, or elsewhere.
+You can click the metric checkbox to output additional units in Celcius/KPH which useful for when forcasting clients in Canada, Mexico, or elsewhere.

 ![Free](https://imgur.com/9BeQJx9.png)